Pen – FrøyaRingen (NYTEK23)

 9.2 Identification of pen

-Each pen has an unique serial number identifying the products.
-The pen is marked with an unique marking tube in plastic.
+Each pen has a unique serial number identifying the products.
+The pen is marked with a unique marking tube in plastic.

 10 Revision history